Dungeon of Doom: Fighting Hulkamania

 Due to the unconventional nature of The Giant's title victory, the World Title was vacated and a new champion to be crowned in a Three Ring, 60 man battle royal at an event called World War III.
 The Hulk Hogan / Dungeon of Doom feud was a focus of the Battle Royal but it would be Randy Savage who won the title, after Hogan, Luger, and Sting eliminated Dungeon member the Giant.
 However, Hogan was never eliminated.
 The Giant got revenge by assaulting Macho Man, as Hogan and Sting fended him off, Hogan was put on probation for hitting the Giant with a chair repeatedly.
 Luger remained a source of dissent between Hogan, Macho Man and Sting with Sting explaining that Luger was his best friend and he was trying to pull Luger away from the Dungeon, while Jimmy Hart assured the Taskmaster he had a plan to keep Luger on their side.
 In the long term, Luger distracted Sting from helping Hogan and Savage.
 During this time period, the Dungeon had been joined by Loch Ness, Hugh Morrus, Barbarian, Big Bubba Rogers, and One Man Gang.
+By the end of 1995, The Master had left WCW, leaving Sullivan as the Dungeon's leader.
 On the January 22 edition of WCW Monday Nitro, Gang lost to Hogan.
-Following the match, the Dungeon of Doom and the Horsemen in attacked Hogan and Randy Savage.
+Following the match, the Dungeon of Doom and the Horsemen attacked Hogan and Randy Savage.
 At SuperBrawl VI, Hogan defeated The Giant inside a steel cage and was confronted by the rest of the Dungeon, including Loch Ness.